jmlavoier/sass-class/README.md

 - Full-Stack React ecossystem
 - Learning about Functional Programming
 - Love to play guitar, beer and hamburguer crafts
-- Like to discuss and learn about science, politics, religion and all sort of the controversial subjects
 - Believe that I can use technology to contribute in making the world a better place :heart:

 ## Prerequisites